Marlin fishing: Angling destinations

 In February 1913, Mark Lidwill, fishing off Port Stephens, brought in the first black marlin ever caught on rod and reel.
 This fish, which weighed around 70 lb, was the first marlin caught by a sport fisherman in Australia, and is also thought to be the first marlin of any species caught on rod and reel.

 Today, the Australian town of Cairns is considered the world capital of black marlin fishing.
 The Great Barrier Reef is the only confirmed breeding ground for black marlin, as they synchronize their breeding with the myctophid breeding aggregations and coral spawns of September, October, and November.
 The majority of sport-fishing effort for black marlin off the Great Barrier Reef takes place from Lizard Island to Cairns.

-The region is unquestionably the best place in the world to catch a black marlin over 1000 lb.
+Black marlin can be caught to a size of 1200 to 1300 lb in this area.
 Many domestic and international anglers visit the region during the September to November period in the hope of catching the "fish of a lifetime".
-Black marlin can be caught to a size of 1200 to 1300 lb in this area.

 Black marlin travel south along the east Australian coast during the Southern Hemisphere summer, and are fished for by many anglers along the Queensland and New South Wales coasts.
 Juvenile black marlin are often found in as shallow as 20 fathom or even less, and are available to anglers fishing from small outboard-powered boats.
 Port Stephens, the site of the first black marlin capture on rod and reel, is one of the most popular fishing areas for black marlin today, and is the site of the Southern Hemisphere's largest billfish tournament, the Port Stephens Interclub.